ddeshav222/Employee-Management-System/README.md

 # Employee-Management-System

-Employee Management System is a full-stack CRUD application using Spring Boot (backend) and React (frontend) to manage employee information.
+The Employee Management System is a full-stack CRUD application that enables users to manage employee records efficiently.
+Built with Spring Boot for the backend and React for the frontend, this application allows users to perform operations such as creating, reading, updating, and deleting employee details.

-Screenshots...
+#Features
+Add new employees with details such as name, email, phone, and department.
+View a list of all employees.
+Update existing employee information.
+Delete employee records.
+RESTful API integration.
+Persistent data storage using MySQL.
+Responsive and user-friendly interface with React.

+#Technologies Used

+Backend:
+Spring Boot
+Spring Data JPA
+RESTful APIs
+MySQL

+Frontend:
+React
+React Router
+Fetch API

+#Screenshots...
 ![Screenshot (17)](https://github.com/user-attachments/assets/ab9fbfde-afee-4ea9-92bb-20c1a33f14a3)
 ![Screenshot (18)](https://github.com/user-attachments/assets/8e305e47-b61f-494d-8dd6-a7c118290e16)
 ![Screenshot (19)](https://github.com/user-attachments/assets/dd7a0840-ebc0-4b20-8d8c-c708cbc6c042)